jamessynge/TinyAlpacaServer/README.md

 ```

 This is good for printing a string, but not for comparing it with a
-`StringView`.
-Further, it doesn't capture the string length at compile time, so
+`mcucore::StringView`.
+Further, it doesn't capture the string length at compile
-it must be rediscovered each time.
+time, so it must be rediscovered each time.

 When trying to use `F(value)` and `PSTR(value)`, I discovered that they do what
 they say, but don't collapse multiple occurrences of a string into one.
 Hence